jin034131-max/mini_project/README.md

 ## Project Description
 This project analyzes solar energy data to understand patterns, efficiency, and weather impact.
-Used Python for data cleaning, analysis and visualisation.
+Used Python for data analysis and visualisation.

 ## Files in this Project
 - **main.py** - Main file to run the analysis